SciTools/cartopy/docs/source/matplotlib/advanced_plotting.rst

     from netCDF4 import Dataset as netcdf_dataset
     import numpy as np

+    from cartopy import config
     import cartopy.crs as ccrs

     # get the path of the file.
-It can be found in the data directory, conveniently
+It can be found in the repo data directory.
-    # at the same level as the cartopy/crs.py file.
-    fname = os.path.join(os.path.dirname(ccrs.__file__),
+    fname = os.path.join(config["repo_data_dir"],
-                         'data', 'netcdf', 'HadISST1_SST_update.nc'
+                         'netcdf', 'HadISST1_SST_update.nc'
                          )

     dataset = netcdf_dataset(fname)